On a mean-field Pontryagin minimum principle for stochastic optimal control: Numerical experiments

-We present results from two numerical examples.
-Both cases involve infinite horizon cost functions of the form (\ref{eq:costJ infinite}) and controlled ODEs.
-We employ the initial value formulation (\ref{eq:PMP_forward}) and its numerical approximation using discrete Schr\"odinger bridges as outlined in Section \ref{sec:DM}.
-In both cases, we add a diffusion (viscosity) regularization in (\ref{eq:reduced Hamiltonian density}) in line with the concept of viscosity solutions to the associated HJB equations and the vanishing viscosity method \cite{CL83}.
+The operator $\mathcal{L}_\beta$ is approximated numerically using discrete Schr\"odinger bridges as outlined in Section \ref{sec:DM}.
+In both cases, we add a diffusion (viscosity) regularization in (\ref{eq:Hamiltonian_Lagrange}) in line with the concept of viscosity solutions to the associated HJB equations and the vanishing viscosity method \cite{CL83}.

+The third experiment returns to the inverted pendulum from the first experiment but now in the context of NMPC and receding horizon optimal control.
+Here, we rely on an implementation of the formulation (\ref{eq:linear variational}).

+Our final example demonstrates the applicability of our approach to a higher-dimensional $(d_x=40)$ Lorenz-96 system \cite{lorenz96}.
+The goal is to stabilize the (unstable) reference solution $x_{\rm ref} = 2$.
+We formulate the task as an infinite horizon control problem and use the linear approximation (\ref{eq:linear regression}) for $\nabla_x \phi_t(x)$.